 Florida and California took a different approach, with voters passing ballot measures aimed at shaking up the redistricting process.

 In 2010, Florida voters approved two redistricting ballot measures introducing reforms.
-The “fair districts” amendments -- for Congressional elections and the state legislative races -- forced lawmakers to take a different approach as they sat down to redraw the map.
+The “fair districts” amendments -- for Congressional elections and the state legislative races -- forced lawmakers to redraw the map with restrictions.
 The amendments mandated districts no longer be drawn to favor a political party or incumbent and called for districts to be roughly equal in population, compact and utilize existing boundaries where feasible.